 Foundation Office Volunteers

-The staff of Ten Chimneys Foundation is always looking for individuals to help around the office (and join us for a cup of coffee).
+The staff of Ten Chimneys Foundation is always looking for individuals to help around the office.
 Volunteers are welcome to set a regular schedule or add themselves to the office-project “Call me” list.
-For information on becoming an Office Volunteer, please contact our Volunteer Coordinator, Beth Perry, at (262) 968-4161, ext.
-212.